Entropy-based Discovery of Summary Causal Graphs in Time Series: Experiments

-The real-world dataset is the benchmark of FMRI (Functional Magnetic Resonance Imaging) data that contains BOLD (Blood-oxygen-level dependent) datasets for 28 different underlying brain networks\footnote{Original data: \url{https://www.fmrib.ox.ac.uk/datasets/netsim/index.html}\\ Preprocessed version: \url{https://github.com/M-Nauta/TCDF/tree/master/data/fMRI}} \citep{Smith_2011}.
-BOLD FMRI measures the neural activity of different regions of interest in the brain based on the change of blood flow.
+First, we considered the realistic functional magnetic resonance imaging (fMRI) benchmark, which contains blood-oxygen-level dependent (BOLD) datasets \citep{Smith_2011} for 28 different underlying brain networks.
+It measures the neural activity of different regions of interest in the brain based on the change of blood flow.
 There are 50 regions in total, each with its own associated time series.
-Since not all existing methods can handle 50 time series, datasets with more than 10 time series are excluded.
+Since not all existing methods can handle 50 time series, datasets with more than 10 time series were excluded.
+In total, we were left with 26 datasets containing between 5 and 10 brain regions.

-In all different experimental settings, we compare the results of different algorithms using two different measures, the \textit{F1-score} ($\text{F1}$) of the adjacencies (without self causes, as there are assumed to be true with lag 1) in the graph obtained and its oriented version ($\overrightarrow{\text{F1}}$).